• Scaling and root planing (SRP) aims to remove bacteria and infection from the soft tissues around the gums.

 Scaling and root planing types

-A deep dental cleaning can be preventive or therapeutic, but counter-intuitively, both deal with active periodontal disease.
+A deep dental cleaning can be preventive or therapeutic, but counterintuitively, both address active periodontal disease.
 Other methods, commonly used by holistic dentists, include laser treatment.

 If your periodontitis has not spread to more than 30% of your mouth, you may get away with preventive or localized SRP.
-Otherwise, you will be rescheduled for another appointment, after an oral exam.
-The SRP type is the biggest factor determining the cost of the procedure.
+Otherwise, you will be rescheduled for another appointment after an oral exam.
+The SRP type is the primary factor determining the procedure's cost.

 Preventive SRP

 Scaling and root planing (SRP) is a preventive treatment.
-This procedure is meant for those with active periodontal disease, and it’s the only one needed to treat it.
-In more complex cases time-release antibiotics might be injected to fight bacteria for a longer time.
+This procedure is meant for those with active periodontal disease, and it is the only one needed to treat it.
+In more complex cases, time-release antibiotics may be injected to help fight bacteria for an extended period.

-Periodontal disease can be caused by not visiting the dentist for a cleaning regularly.
-It is recommended you do this at least twice a year.
+Periodontal disease can be caused by not visiting the dentist regularly for a cleaning.
+It is recommended that you do this at least twice a year.

-In terms of dental health, it doesn’t make much of a difference whether you get your teeth done at once, or over a longer period.
+In terms of dental health, it does not make much difference whether you get your teeth done at once or over a more extended period.
 Long-term effects are comparable.
-What’s more, not all of your teeth may need SRP.
+What is more, not all of your teeth may need SRP.

 Therapeutic SRP

-In such a case the procedure can only be conducted after an oral examination.
-A dentist must first assess what state the mouth is in.
+In such a case, the procedure can only be conducted after an oral examination.
+A dentist must first assess the state of the mouth.
 Often, periodontal disease cannot be fully cured, but rather maintained.
 This means you may have to come in for SRP regularly.

 Scaling and root planing procedure

-The SRP procedure shouldn’t take more than 2 hours.
+The SRP procedure should not take more than 2 hours.
 It all depends on the severity of the problem and what portion of the mouth is being treated.

-The process of a deep teeth cleaning may start out very similarly to that of a regular prophylaxis.
+The process of a deep teeth cleaning may be similar to that of a regular prophylaxis.

 Preliminary chat

 Any changes in your dental history or new medication should be reported to the dentist.
-After that, he or she will let you know what is going to happen step by step.
+After that, he or she will let you know what will happen step by step.
 An X-ray is likely to take place.

 Periodontal charting/probing